The Commission's proposal for Horizon Europe

 - 2 May 2018 the Commission adopts its proposal for the next EU long-term budget (MFF)

-- soon after the Commission adopts its proposal for Horizon Europe
+- 7 June 2018 the Commission adopts its proposal for Horizon Europe

 - the Council and European Parliament negotiate and subsequently adopt the programme

-- Horizon Europe is launched 1 January 2021
+- Horizon Europe is launched on 1 January 2021